 Four oscillating bogies were designed as close to the originals as the detail in the pictures conveyed, ¾” flanged wheels forming the running gear.
 Arched connecting members each side of the box carry the bogies, and the box is tri-mounted to maintain wheel contact with the track to compensate for any irregularities.

 Each bogie carrier is fitted with adjustable and pivoted drawbars.
 The track was constructed by bending (old) 12½” and 5½” strips to shape against a layout of the calculated curve.
-To enable automatic termination of the raise and lower movements, Electrikit limit switches were added and an Electrikit knife switch mounted on the side of the tower for reversing the raise/lower function.
+To enable automatic termination of the raise and lower movements, Elektrikit limit switches were added and an Elektrikit knife switch mounted on the side of the tower for reversing the raise/lower function.